 The Technology Democratization Driver

-The democratization of smart home and AI tools has lowered the barrier to delivering hotel-grade experiences in private rentals, raising the floor of what guests consider acceptable in a luxury booking.
-Keyless entry, automated climate control, and AI-assisted guest communication — once boutique hotel exclusives — are now baseline expectations at the high end of the STR market.
+Smart home tools and systems have become much more accessible, lowering the barrier to offering hotel-grade experiences in private rentals.
+Keyless entry, automated climate control, and AI-assisted guest communication, once exclusive to boutique hotels, are now baseline expectations at the high end of the rental market.

 Future Signals to Watch